danielrosehill/Claude-Rig-Planner/README.md

 - `/inputs/` may contain personal screenshots - review before sharing
 - `/context/business.md` contains business details - exclude if sharing publicly

-## Contributing

-Issues and pull requests welcome!
-This is a community template for Claude Code users.

 ## License